SuzanneNL/star-trail-photography/testing.md

 - When a user selects 'date taken (newest to oldest)', the page is refreshed and the images are sorted by date taken, with the newest image at the top and the oldest at the bottom.
 - When a user selects 'date taken (oldest to newest)', the page is refreshed and the images are sorted by date taken, with the oldest image at the top and the newest at the bottom.
 - When a user tries to sort images that are displayed as a result of a search query, unfortunately all images in the database are displayed in the sorted manner.
+- The sorting menu trigger tells what sorting order is currently used.

+### Contact
+- In the contact form, provide name of less than 2 characters.
+The form tells a user that the name doesn't meet the criteria (red color, text).
+- Provide e-mail address of less than 7 characters.
+The form tells a user that the password doesn't meet the criteria (red color, text).
+- Provide text in the e-mail address that doesn't meet the requirements for an e-mail address.
+The form tells a user that the password doesn't meet the criteria (red color, text).
+- Try to exceed the maximum number of characters for each field (30 for name, 254 for e-mail address, 650 for message).
+The user will not be able to add more characters, typed characters will not be added to the fields.
+- Leave (a) field(s) empty and try to submit.
+The form tells a user that the empty field(s) needs to be filled in (red color, text).
+- Provide a name containing forbidden characters.
+Only a-z, A-Z, 0-9, dots and underscores are allowed.
+The form tells a user that the name doesn't meet the criteria (red color, text).
+- Provide name, e-mail address and message that meet requirements.
+The form will give the fields a green color.
+- Submit the correctly filled in form.
+A green flash message appears under the header, saying 'Your message has been sent'.
+The Administrator receives an e-mail containing the name, e-mail address and message.
+The user receives an e-mail from SuzanneNL, thanking for the message and telling she will be in touch soon.

 ### Flash Messages
 - Successful actions give dark green flash messages in a light green field.